 Most start with a spreadsheet.
 Pull campaign data from Matomo, cost data from Meta and Google, paste it all into a sheet, compute ROAS in a formula column.
 Works fine for one client with three campaigns.
 At ten clients or thirty campaigns each, it becomes someone's actual job, and the numbers are stale by the time the deck ships.

 A lot of agencies graduate to Looker Studio, Metabase, or whatever BI tool the team standardised on.
 Connect Meta Ads, Google Ads, and Matomo through the Reporting API or scheduled CSV exports, and put a blended ROAS dashboard in front of the client.
 This is the best honest answer short of a real pipeline, and a lot of teams stop there.
-What it doesn't solve is the attribution side.
-You've joined cost to last-non-direct traffic, not to an MCCA model.
-Blended ROAS is recoverable.
-Attributed ROAS is not.
+What it doesn't fully solve is the attribution side.
+Most of these setups stop at the standard campaign and referrer export, so the cost join lands on last-non-direct-style metrics, not on an MCCA model.
+You can get MCCA-weighted ROAS this way, but only if you deliberately pull the MCCA attribution report through its own export or API and decide how spend should be allocated across the channels and campaigns it credits.
+Most teams don't, so blended ROAS is what ships.

 A few teams build a real pipeline.
 A data person syncs Matomo, Meta, and Google to a warehouse, joins spend to conversions on date and campaign, and exposes the result as a dashboard.
-This is the complete answer.
+This is the most flexible answer, but it's only as complete as the platform data and attribution rules you import.
+View-through, offline conversions, and timezone alignment don't come for free.
 It's also the one that requires hiring a data person, which is a bigger commitment than most marketing teams can make.

 There are connector plugins that push ad cost straight into Matomo custom reports.
-None we've tested join spend, cross-channel attribution, and CLV under one schema.
-They solve the spend-ingestion half without touching the half MCCA can't see.
+The ones we've looked at tend to solve spend ingestion or a single reporting slice, not spend, cross-channel attribution, and CLV under one schema.
+They handle the ingestion half without touching the half MCCA can't see.

 Our attempt to solve it

-Martez is the data platform for Matomo the data person would build.
-With just a few clicks you can pull Meta Ads and Google Ads on each platform's native cadence, joins spend to Matomo's conversion data on the campaign keys Matomo already uses, and exposes the result as reports.
-ROAS by campaign and channel, CLV, multi-touch attribution that accounts for view-through where the ad platform shares impressions.
+Martez is the data platform for Matomo a data person would build, without the hire.
+Connect Meta Ads and Google Ads once, and it pulls spend on each platform's native cadence, joins it to Matomo's conversion data on the campaign keys Matomo already uses, and exposes the result as reports: ROAS by campaign and channel, CLV, and multi-touch attribution that folds in view-through wherever the ad platform shares impressions.
 Matomo stays authoritative for traffic, events, and conversions.
 Martez fills in what the tracker was never going to see, and keeps the numbers honest as the ad platforms restate them.

 It's in private beta.
 Join the waitlist if this is the part of your month that currently lives in a spreadsheet.
 We're building it because we ran into it ourselves.